 #5 Attend an Exhibition at Palazzo Ducale di Lucca

-The Palazzo Ducale – or the Ducale Palace – is one of the most notable buildings in Lucca and serves as the administrative center of the city.
+The Ducale Palace is one of the most notable buildings in Lucca and serves as the administrative center of the city.

 #6 Seek Out the St. Martin Cathedral

-There are many, many churches in Lucca, Italy, but the Duomo di San Martino Lucca Cathedral is simply magnificent!
-Tucked down a quiet lane, San Martino Cattedrale di Lucca is just a short walk from the main square and a must-see sight in Lucca.
+There are many, many churches in Lucca, but the Duomo di San Martino Cathedral is simply magnificent!
+Tucked down a quiet lane, it is just a short walk from the main square.

 Dating to 1063 (and enhanced numerous times throughout history), the cathedral and bell tower feature a mishmash of architectural styles.
 This creates an extravagant and captivating façade.